Want to be a contractor or a handyman in Iowa? Here’s what you need to know about licenses, registration, and insurance.

 Registration laws are created to ensure that both contractors and customers have protection under the law.
 Construction contractors in Iowa are required to register, which is simply a formal way of letting the state know you’re working as a contractor, and ensuring that you have insurance.

 Business insurance protects your business in the chance that something goes awry.
-Iowa requires contractors to have insurance, but we’ll get into those details later.
+Iowa requires contractors to have insurance and for good reason.
+Having business insurance along with your Iowa contractor license can help:

 If getting your Iowa contractor registration is a must-do, then how do you do it?
 Here are the steps you need to get set up as a general contractor in Iowa.